Lived experience: Phenomenological research

-Feminist epistemologies situate knowing in the lived experiences of each person.
-Because each person has a unique standpoint that is shaped by their lived experiences and identities, they have different understandings of how the world works, and what is "true" for one person may not be for another.
-While one standpoint does not have more value than another, feminist philosophers argue that people from marginalized groups tend to have their knowledge discredited, and their lived experiences become undervalued.
-As such, they believe efforts should be made to highlight and uplift their voices.

 Academia

 In academia, lived experiences can be seen as valuable sources of information.
 Instead of hiding behind ideals of neutrality, educators are encouraged to be vulnerable and center their humanity, embracing the differences between lived experiences and what they bring to new ways of knowing.
+The public involvement of people with lived experiences in research is now well recognised by institutions, particularly in the UK.
+There are many different types of involvement spanning from consultative roles to embedded partnerships.
+Peer researcher is an approach wherein researchers blend academic training, knowledge and skill with relevant personal experiences, knowledge and skill.
+The peer element is in reference to the shared lived experiences a researcher has with the topic and participants of a study.

-Treating lived experiences as important data points in academic research can also serve to decolonize traditional bodies of knowledge, centering the viewpoints and lives of people from a variety of backgrounds and expanding what we consider truth and thus respect different ways of knowing.
+Recognising lived experiences as important forms of knowledge in academic research can also serve to decolonize traditional bodies of knowledge, centering the perspectives of people from a variety of backgrounds and experiences thereby expanding what we consider truth and thus respect different ways of knowing.
+This shift owes much to survivor researchers and disability rights activists striving for social and epistemic justice.
 Similarly, critical disability theory argues that researchers should take the lived experience of people with norm-breaking functionality into account in their studies, further expanding the knowledge that can be gained from diverse perspectives.
-In this way, accepting lived experiences into research is a form of social justice.